fuzzy31u/podflower/DEMO.md

-# ADK-PodFlow Demo Guide
+# PodFlower Demo Guide

-This guide walks through demonstrating the complete ADK-PodFlow system for the hackathon submission.
+This guide walks through demonstrating the complete PodFlower system for the hackathon submission.

 ## Quick Demo (5 minutes)